jeremy-misola/kubesandbox/docs/reference/auth-design.md

 `ea74e1d87924d4a0ff660caa375ce9538c83db3d0152e87082c4414140b1e568`).

 This is **not** the UUID or email.
 The backend stores this as `ownerRef` on the claim.
-The frontend (G5) must use the `sub` from the JWT, not the email, when creating sessions via `/api`.
+The frontend uses the `sub` from the JWT (not the email) as the identity key, so ownership lines up across `/api` and `/authz` without translation.

 To look up a user's `sub` via the Authentik API:
 ```